 While chances are that you turn on the television or go to the movies to be entertained, there’s nothing more entertaining than the plot twist.
-Plot twists keep the audience on their toes.
+They keep the audience on their toes.
 They make us pay attention to every detail, elicit deep emotions, and are what's talked about most when the credits roll.

 First, I have to let you know that there will be a ton of SPOILERS below.
-If you are worried about some of the greatest movies and TV plot twists of all-time being spoiled...go watch everything and then come back to read.
+If you are worried about some of the greatest movies and TV twists of all-time being spoiled...go watch everything and then come back to read.

 Okay, now we’re getting to it.

-First up, let’s get the actual plot twist definition.
+First up, let’s get the actual definition.

 Plot Twist Definition

-The plot twist is a storytelling technique that introduces a change in the direction or expected outcome of the plot of a screenplay.
+A storytelling technique that introduces a change in the direction or expected outcome of the plot of a screenplay.
 Generally, these twists happen to change the ending of a film and re-contextualize the whole experience.
 Other times, they can happen in the middle or even at the beginning to completely subvert audience expectations.

-Why We Love Plot Twists
+Why We Love Twists

 This might seem like a simple idea, but I think it’s important to diagram why we love plot twists as we go.
 Too often, people try to shoehorn shocking moments into their screenplays as a way to cheat emotions out of the audience.
 That’s the wrong thing to do.

-The best plot twists fit naturally.
+The best twists fit naturally.
 They hold their cards, and when they reveal them, we feel like the movie or show has earned that moment.

-Plot twists are memorable, but only because of the solid stories around them that support the details.
+They are memorable, but only because of the solid stories around them that support the details.

-How To Write A Plot Twist
+How To Write A Twist Ending

-Plot twists are not an easy endeavor.
 You can’t just add a crazy moment; you need to plan them out.
 For that, you need to pay attention to the structure of your screenplay.

 These techniques are part of one of the most fundamental lessons you need in screenwriting.